 - Compulsory de-sexing of dogs and cats born on or after 1 July 2018;

-- Only registered breeders are allowed to sell dogs or cats with a list of breeders to be maintained by the Dog and Cat Management Board;
+- Only registered breeders are allowed to sell dogs or cats with a list of breeders to be maintained by the Dog and Cat Management Board, through the Dogs and Cats Online Website.

-- SACAT will have jurisdiction to review decisions made by the Dog and Cat Management Board.
+- SACAT now has jurisdiction to review decisions made by local councils and the Dog and Cat Management Board.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.